 Now, in order to discuss this clause (h), it may be appropriate to first describe the scope of the words listed here.
-A short description of each of the words given above are depicted below:
+A short description of each of the words given above is given below:

-(a) Lost - When goods are missing, not traceable or inexplicable absence.
-Word 'lost' is not to be confused with 'loss'.
+(a) LOST - When goods are missing, not traceable or inexplicable absence.
+The word 'lost' is not to be confused with 'loss'.
 Loss is explicable but nevertheless a 'loss' but certainly not 'lost'.
-Explicable loss is in-process loss which may be normal or abnormal loss.
-Explicable losses do not attract reversal of credit under this clause (h) because the 'credit condition' accepted and agreed at the time of taking credit was that the said goods WILL BE USED.
-And when explicable in-process (normal or abnormal) loss occurs, the fact that they said goods have been used is undeniable albeit inefficiently for failing to generate produce output.
+Explicable loss is 'in-process' loss which may be normal loss.
+Explicable losses do not attract reversal of credit under clause (h) because the 'credit condition' accepted and agreed at the time of taking credit was that the said goods will be used.
+And when explicable in-process (normal) loss occurs, the fact that the said goods have been used is undeniable albeit inefficiently for failing to generate produce output.

-Lost, on the other hand, is a clear indication due to the inexplicable nature of this situation that the said goods ARE NOT USED as accepted and agreed.
+Lost, on the other hand, is a clear indication due to the inexplicable nature of this situation that the said goods are not used as accepted and agreed.
 As such, 'lost' attracts reversal of credit but not 'loss'.
 Explicable means explainable and being able to explain the reasons for the loss does not include any loss due to "not using" the said goods.
-As additional notes, it merits to mention that full credit may be taken and retained and even uutlized in case of goods which are involved in explicable in-process loss, whether normal or abnormal (exception is when abnormal loss occurs in the hands of job-worker, please refer detailed discussion in the context of deemed supply by principal under section 19(3)).
+As additional notes, it merits to mention that full credit may be taken and retained and even utilized in case of goods which are involved in explicable in-process loss, whether normal or abnormal.
+[The exception is when abnormal loss occurs in the hands of job-worker.
+Refer detailed discussion in the context of deemed supply by principal under section 19(3)].